 If you enjoy watching television, then you need to ensure you’ve got a valid TV licence.
 You will need a valid television licence to record or watch live programmes on any channel including the British Broadcasting Corporation (BBC)

-Also, you will need the licence to watch or download any British Broadcasting Corporation programmes using the BBC iPlayer whether that is live or watching downloaded content on any viewing device like a tablet, mobile phone, television or computer.
+Also, you will need the licence to watch or download any British Broadcasting Corporation programmes using the BBC iPlayer whether that is live or watching downloaded content on any viewing device like a tablet, big button mobile phone, television or computer.

 You can comfortably spread your expenses by making quarterly or monthly payments.